Data-Efficient Indentation Size Effect Correction in Steels Using Machine Learning and Physics-Constrained Neural Network: Materials and Methods

 \subsection{Feature Attribution and Latent Space Analysis}

 }

-To verify that model predictions reflect contact mechanics rather than dataset-specific numerical structure, a two-component interpretability framework was applied.
+To verify that model predictions reflect contact mechanics rather than dataset-specific numerical structure, model interpretability was evaluated using SHAP feature attribution and neural latent-space analysis.

-SHapley Additive exPlanations feature attribution~\cite{lundbergUnifiedApproachInterpreting2017} was computed for both the Random Forest and Neural Network models, using the augmented training dataset as the background reference distribution.
-The resulting additive decomposition of per-feature marginal contributions \cite{lundbergLocalExplanationsGlobal2020} was used to evaluate whether predictions are anchored to the area-invariant proxies \({P_{\max}}/{S^{2}}\) and \({W_{p}}/{W_{\text{tot}}}\), or whether geometrically derived parameters carrying systematic pile-up errors (\(h_{c}\), \(A_{c}\)) dominate the decision hierarchy.
+SHapley Additive exPlanations feature attribution~\cite{lundbergUnifiedApproachInterpreting2017} was computed for the Random Forest, the conventional Neural Network, and the PCNN models using the augmented training dataset as the background reference distribution.
+For the PCNN, SHAP values were evaluated for the final predicted corrected hardness \(\widehat{H}_{\mathrm{ref}}\).
+Because \(H_{\mathrm{app}}\) enters the physical reconstruction explicitly, high SHAP weight on \(H_{\mathrm{app}}\) is expected and is not by itself interpreted as evidence of a black-box shortcut.
+The resulting additive decomposition was used to assess whether the predictions are controlled by area-invariant and energy-based descriptors, by direct apparent hardness, or by load/stiffness coordinates that describe the indentation state.
+The relevant interpretation is whether the learned correction is modulated by depth, load, stiffness, and energy descriptors in a mechanically consistent way.

-Latent space was analyzed with PCA \cite{abdiPrincipalComponentAnalysis2010}, since~SHAP does not reveal how inputs are transformed within hidden layers.
-To evaluate the physical structure of the 64-8-64 network's compressed representation, the 8-neuron bottleneck activations were extracted for the full experimental dataset by analytical forward propagation through the first two weight matrices with ReLU activations, yielding an (n × 8) activation matrix.
+Latent space was analyzed with PCA \cite{abdiPrincipalComponentAnalysis2010}, since SHAP does not reveal how inputs are transformed within hidden layers.
+For the 64--8--64 network, the 8-neuron ReLU bottleneck activations were extracted.
+For PCNN-DI, the 8-neuron SiLU activations after the second hidden layer were extracted, yielding both an (n × 8) activation matrices.
+This analysis is therefore interpreted as supporting evidence for the behavior of the direct neural baseline.
+The PCNN is interpreted primarily through its constrained algebraic reconstruction, SHAP attribution, and ablation behavior.
 PCA was applied retaining two components, and the resulting projection was examined against three coloring variables: material class, high load reference hardness \(H_{\text{ref}}\) and contact depth \(h_{c}\).
 This evaluated two specific questions: (1) whether PC1 organizes the latent space along a continuous intrinsic hardness gradient independent of discrete class boundaries; and (2) whether \(h_{c}\) variation, the geometric signature of the ISE, maps orthogonally to PC1, indicating successful decoupling of depth-dependent geometry from the underlying mechanical state.

 \hypertarget{results-and-discussion}{